 At 750 metres above the Alsace Plain, the castle of the Haut-Kœnigsbourg adopts the shape of the rocky outcrop on which it was constructed.
 The rampart walls surrounding the fortress measure 270 metres in length and 40 metres in width.

-A few steps lead to the small drawbridge.
-Once across the bridge, the visitor is led to a beautiful enclosed courtyard.
+Once across the bridge, the visitor is led to a beautiful enclosed courtyard known as the inner courtyard.

 A hexagonal-shaped staircase dating back to the early 20th century takes the visitor to the different floors and chambers of the castle.